-This world premier play by long-time Baltimore Sun columnist and Baltimore media personality weaves together the stories of racial tensions in Baltimore during the implementation of the Civil Rights Act, a progressive Republican mayor trying to do what he thinks is best for his city, and the historic run to the World Series by the Orioles, and their 4-Game sweep of the Los Angeles Dodgers.
+No Mean City: Baltimore 1966 weaves together the stories of racial tensions in Baltimore during the implementation of the Civil Rights Act, a progressive Republican mayor trying to do the best for his city, and the historic run to the World Series by the Orioles, where the swept the Los Angeles Dodgers in four games.

 Thanks to Emily Peterson for her positive review in MD Theatre Guide on March 7 and for her mention of my performance, stating "...While they only make short appearances, J.R.
 Hontz as Jerold Hoffberger and ... make strong, memorable impressions..."